-U.S. Navy SEALs wannabees are taught goal setting.
+U.S. Navy SEALs candidates are taught goal setting specifically as a way to combat performance stress and anxiety.
 Why?
-It helps more of them survive the grueling training and actually become SEALs.
+It helps more of the BUD/S trainees survive the grueling training and actually become Navy SEALs.

-If you’re like me, goal setting brings to mind thick-as-your-thigh Covey planners and pretentious self-help gurus.
-But if the SEALs are using it, you can bet there’s no namby-pamby lets-all-get-in-touch-with-our-inner-child two-day retreats going on.
-Pragmatic techniques that can be used when the world is on fire are what they’re looking for.
+If you’re like me, goal setting brings to mind thick-as-your-thigh academic planners and pretentious self-help gurus.
+But if the SEALs are using it, you can bet there’s no namby-pamby, lets-all-get-in-touch-with-our-inner-child, two-day retreats going on.
+Pragmatic stress reduction techniques that can be used when the world is on fire are what the SEALs are looking for.

 Goal setting on-the-fly functions like this; set your sights on an immediate, easily-reachable goal and then take one step after another until you get there.
 Then set a new goal.
-For a SEAL trainee, their internal dialogue might go something like this…
+For a SEALs candidate, their internal dialogue might go something like…

-“Just gotta make it until lunch, then I can rest.”
-And after lunch, “Just gotta make it over the next hundred yards of beach.” and then, “Just gotta swim this last 200 yards.”
+“Just gotta make it to the end of the track.”
+And after they reach that goal, “Just gotta make it over the next hundred yards of beach.” and then, “Just gotta swim this last 200 yards.”

-You can do the same during finals to get through the mountains of work that can pile up.
+But this technique is not just for elite military forces.
+You can do the same during your academic finals to help you get through the mountains of work that can pile up.
 “Just gotta get through this next chapter.”
 “Just gotta finish the next page of this rough draft.”
 Or you can use it when test anxiety rears it’s ugly head.
 “Just gotta finish this next problem.”